glesica/glesica.github.io/index.md

 with assorted other readings.
 Currently, I'm planning to deliver an updated, 400-level version of the course for spring 2021.

+**Instructor, Special Topics - The Missing Course (Spring 2021)** - With help and inspiration from others, both here at UM and the original course in this mini-genre ([The Missing Semester](http://missing.csail.mit.edu)), I taught a course on tools and all sorts of other fun topics that are often neglected in computer science curricula.
+The [course web site](://lesica.com/missing-course) can be found elsewhere on this domain.
+It contains some original material along with links to existing content.

 **Co-organizer, Missoula Tech** - A group of tech industry folks in a wide variety of roles from across Montana, centered in Missoula, MT.
 We organize social, educational, and technical events.
 There's also an active Slack